GetPageSpeed/nginx-extras-docs/docs/modules/sysguard.md

 ---

 title: "NGINX sysguard module"
 description: "RPM package nginx-module-sysguard.
-This module can be used to protect your server in case system load, memory use goes too high or requests are responded too slow "
+This module can be used to protect your server in case system load, memory use goes too high or requests are responded too slow"

 ---